Table Of Contents

 Once your account has been approved, normally one to two days after you make the application, you will be able to fund your account by making the first deposit.
 After your account is funded, you can start to trade.

 Remember also that your broker will normally have developed a detailed education and research repository itself.
-That is also a good place to bolster your FOREX knowledge, with the extra benefit that your broker’s information will be slanted toward its own platform and resources, which makes it doubly useful.
+That is also a good place to bolster your FOREX knowledge, since your broker’s information is tailored to its own platform and resources.

 As such, it’s relatively easy to improve your knowledge of FOREX trading.
 All the following items should be part of an ASIC-regulated broker arsenal, and they should all help you improve your knowledge of FOREX trading.